 Book your Melaka to Kuala Lumpur Bus here (be sure to select TBS as the station to go into)

-Once you have your ticket for the bus from Melaka to Kuala Lumpur, allow at least an hour time delay in between your scheduled arrival and the next departure, buy a ticket from TBS to Cameron Highlands.
+Once you have your ticket for the bus from Melaka to Kuala Lumpur, allow at least an hour between your scheduled arrival and the next departure, and buy a ticket from TBS to Cameron Highlands.

 Book your bus from Kuala Lumpur to Cameron Highlands here (again be sure to select TBS as the station to leave from).
 The Kuala Lumpur to Cameron Highlands bus will likely drop you in the center of Tanah Rata, check with the driver, most hotels are centrally located.